Upload your files¶

 After upload, DSS automatically parses and detect format, settings and schema for your new dataset.

 By default, when you upload files, they are stored within the DSS data directoy, in the “uploads” folder.

 Before clicking on “Create”, you can select an alternative storage location for the uploaded files.
-You can store uploaded files in any “files-based” kind of DSS connection that has the “Allow managed folders” flag set to true (Filesystem, HDFS, S3, GCS, Azure, FTP, SFTP, SSH)
+You can store uploaded files in any “files-based” kind of DSS connection that has either the “Allow managed folders” flag or the “Allow managed datasets” flag set to true (Filesystem, HDFS, S3, GCS, Azure, FTP, SFTP, SSH).

 Even when the uploaded files are put on HDFS, the dataset can’t be used as Hive table.
 Use a normal HDFS dataset pointing at the same location as the dataset instead.